-From commercial to residential, no other structurally insulated panel system offers a more "do-it-yourself" friendly process than RAY-CORE.
-With super lightweight panels and easy instructions, if you can pick up a hammer, then you can tackle the most difficult projects and use RAY-CORE.
-See the Do-It-Yourself users guide.
+From commercial to residential, no other structurally insulated panels system offers a more do-it-yourself friendly process than RAY-CORE.
+With super lightweight panels and easy instructions, if you can pick up a hammer, then you can tackle the most difficult projects and use RAY-CORE SIPs.
+See the Do-It-Yourself Installation Guide.

 When Can I Use RAY-CORE Panels?